 There is no one answer to this, it will be dependent on the nature of the project and location of the organisation.
 Typically, at least one or two visits to the host organisation would be needed at the very least.

 No, we are unable to guarantee that all project opportunities will be taken up by students.
 The Business Development Manager will be able to help advise ways in which this situation can be avoided, for example, though appropriate wording of project specifications.
-Last year, 95% of all project proposals were allocated to a student.

 Yes, all opportunities will need to be checked by a Management School member of staff to make sure they are academically suitable.
 It is important to remember, whilst a student can provide an organisation with fresh insight and expertise, they are still going through a learning process.